vueware/csv-parser/README.md

 # @vueware/csv-parser

 `@vueware/csv-parser` is a simple TypeScript library that converts CSV files into an array of JSON objects.
-It supports custom delimiters and includes basic error handling.
+It supports no headers, custom delimiters and includes basic error handling.

 ## Installation